-The NCSL Legislative Management Program conducts research and provides assistance on key issues regarding legislative organization and procedure, and a few are hightlighted below.
-To obtain more information or assistance on these and other process issues, contact the Legislative Management Program in the NCSL Denver Office.
-It can be reached at 303-364-7700 or or mailto:firstname.lastname@example.org?subject=[org and procedures].
+The NCSL Center for Legislative Studies conducts research and provides assistance on key issues regarding legislative organization and procedure, and a few are highlighted below.

 While one political party typically controls a legislative chamber, equal splits in partisan composition occur more frequently than most people expect.
 A partisan stalemate does not mean the business of the state comes to a halt, however.
 Find out what legislative chambers have done when faced with legislative deadlock.

 There are two main types of legislative sessions--regular and special or extraordinary.
 One frequently debated question is what is the best format for a regular legislative session.
 Should a legislature meet annually or biennially?
 Should there be a limit on the scope of issues that may be debated?
 Should the length of the session be limited?
 Special sessions may be called by the governor or legislature to deal with specified matters.